 Looking for a simple way to get started investing in the stock market?
 Buying shares of a company like BT could be the way to go.
-But successful investing requires patience, diligence, and research.
-We’ve produced this page, along with plenty more educational articles, to teach you how to easily buy BT stock.
+But successful stock investing requires patience, diligence, and research.
+We’ve produced this page, along with plenty more educational articles, to teach you how to easily buy BT shares.
 If you think you’re ready to start investing, follow our helpful links below.
 If not, keep reading.

 Buy BT stock, right now

 Ready to buy BT shares?
 Click on the links below to choose an online broker that fits your needs.
 Our helpful guides will introduce you to the best investment choices and explain how they work.

 Trade BT shares, right now

 Are you looking for an alternative to long-term investing that has the potential to deliver fast profits?
 Consider trading shares in BT instead of investing.
 When trading shares, you’re seeking shorter-term profits by buying and selling over a short timeframe.
 We’ve reviewed a wide variety of low-fee online brokers that are best suited to high-volume trading.

-How to buy BT stock in 7 simple steps
+How to buy BT shares in 7 simple steps

 Finding consistent success in the stock market takes work.
-If you want to buy shares in BT, make sure you research the company and the stock’s history first.
+If you want to buy BT shares, make sure you research the company and the stock’s history first.
 A savvy investor also analyses the state of the stock market as a whole.
 Once you’ve done the groundwork it’s time to choose the investment method you want to use.